-believe that freedom of expression helps us open up to the imagination and avoid prejudice - which is why we support the creation of works of art.
-Following the successful editorial project Di roccia, fuochi e avventure sotterranee, published by Quodlibet and documenting a series of photographic surveys conducted in the worksites in Athens, Oslo, Hanoi, Sydney and Brennero, the samename photo exhibition was held at MAXXI, National Museum of 21st Century Arts, curated by Alessandro Dandini de Sylva.
+that freedom of expression helps us to free our imaginations and avoid prejudice, we support the creation of works of art.
+Following the successful editorial project Di roccia, fuochi e avventure sotterranee, published by Quodlibet and documenting a series of photographic surveys conducted in the worksites of Athens, Oslo, Hanoi, Sydney and Brennero, a photo exhibition of the same name was held at MAXXI, National Museum of 21st Century Arts, curated by Alessandro Dandini de Sylva.